-The gesturing figures in (if you look closely, she moves) (2016) are vintage Virgin Mary’s; the icons wrapped in hardworking twine and enshrined on spools and candlesticks convey competing ideas of being bound by and bound to: the first implying constriction, the second service.
-But, there is also comfort: Mary’s first recorded act of devotion to her firstborn son was swaddling him tightly before laying him in the manger.
-DeFreitas often works in this occult mode, which historically favours the voices of individual women while simultaneously essentializing female expression more broadly.
-Believing that these Mary’s move perhaps means taking haunting seriously: “The ghost is not simply a dead or a missing person, but a social figure, and investigating it can lead to that dense site where history and subjectivity make social life,” writes Avery F. Gordon.
-How to keep our dead individuated and present is suggested in In Lieu of Flowers (2013), comprised of newspaper obituaries embalmed in beeswax.
-The emotional weight lies in DeFreitas’ painstaking attempt to keep memory alive.
+The gestures in (if you look closely, she moves) (2016) are the sole province of a series of vintage Virgin Mary’s, the icons wrapped in hardworking twine and enshrined on spools and candlesticks.
+The work toys with the competing ideas of being bound by and bound to: the first implying constriction, the second service.
+But there is also comfort: Mary’s first recorded act of devotion to her firstborn son was to swaddle him tightly before laying him in the manger.(1) DeFreitas often works in this occult mode—a mode that has historically favoured the voices of individual women while simultaneously essentializing female expression more broadly—without a knowing wink to the camera to prove her (significant) conceptual bona fides.
+What does it mean to believe that these Virgin Marys move?
+I would answer that it means taking haunting seriously: “The ghost is not simply a dead or a missing person, but a social figure, and investigating it can lead to that dense site where history and subjectivity make social life,” writes Avery F. Gordon.
+(2)

-“In the hybrid field of ‘paraconceptualism,’ neither conceptualism nor the paranormal are left intact: the prefix “para-“ symbolizes the force of contamination through a proximity so great that it threatens the soundness of all boundaries,” writes A.M.
+“In the hybrid field of “paraconceptualism,” neither conceptualism nor the paranormal are left intact… the prefix “para-“ symbolizes the force of contamination through a proximity so great that it threatens the soundness of all boundaries,”(3) writes A.M.
 Kokoli on the practice of Susan Hiller.
-This definition describes an edge, the fraying threads of both woven into a new and dangerous field of investigation that DeFreitas occupies.
-What DeFreitas captures in her uncanny works reflects the complicated lives of women: caught in the tangled web of social relationships, sustained by love, service, and defiant in the face of loss.
-DeFreitas captures the gritty, uncomfortable heart of this, and—I’ll repeat it—don’t you find it spooky how well she nails it?
+I love this definition for the edge that it describes, the fraying threads of both woven into a new and dangerous field of investigation that DeFreitas now occupies.
+What DeFreitas captures in her uncanny works reflects the complicated lives lived by women: caught in the tangled web of social relationships, sustained by love, service, and defiant in the face of loss.
+What DeFreitas has done is capture the gritty, uncomfortable heart of this, and—I’ll repeat it—don’t you find it spooky how well she nails it?